therealsphinx/support.balsamiq.com/content/desktop/classroom.md

 Once they [register the software](/installation/register/#registering-mockups-for-desktop) with it, they will see that the application's fully-functioning trial period will be extended for the duration of your class.

-If you'd like to install and register the application in several lab machines, we have some instructions [here]().

 ## Sharing and Grading Project Files